NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 | Batch Throughput (Tok/sec)          | 2036          | 1029   | 518   |
 | Average Sample Throughput (Tok/sec) | 175.7           | 89.9    | 44.1    |

 *(full benchmarks and code available in the notebook)*

 -----

 ## 5\.
 Optional: Enabling tool-calling and the code execution sandbox

-Our LLM is a powerful tool-instruction reasoning model.
+The OpenMath LLM is a powerful tool-instruction reasoning model.
 This means it doesn't just generate text; it can also write and execute Python code in a secure sandbox to solve problems.
-Below we provide an example how to launch both the LLM server and its accompanying code execution sandbox.
+In the companion notebook, we provide an example how to launch both the LLM server and its accompanying code execution sandbox.

 The interaction works like this: